doordeck/docs/source/includes/_operations.md

-LOCK_REVOKED | Access to the lock has been revoked for the specified user USER_PROMOTED | A user was promoted to an administrator USER_DEMOTED | An administrator was demoted to a user
+LOCK_REVOKED | Access to the lock has been revoked for the specified user USER_PROMOTED | A user was promoted to an administrator USER_DEMOTED | An administrator was demoted to a user SETTING_CHANGED | A lock setting has been changed TILE_ASSOCIATED | A tile has been associated with a device TILE_DISASSOCIATED | A tile has been dissociated from a device DEVICE_DECOMMISSIONED | A device has been decommissioned

 ## Get Audit For A User